Cuprate/cuprate/CONTRIBUTING.md

 ## 5. Documentation
 Cuprate's crates (libraries) have inline documentation.

 These can be built and viewed using the `cargo` tool.
-For example, to build and view a specific crate's documentation:
+For example, to build and view a specific crate's documentation, run the following command at the repository's root:
 ```bash
 cargo doc --open --package $CRATE
 ```